Nervosys/Botnix/maintainers/scripts/bootstrap-files/README.md

 These are called "bootstrap files".

-Bootstrap files should always be fetched from hydra and uploaded to `tarballs.botnix.org` to guarantee that all the binaries were built from the code committed into `nixpkgs` repository.
+Bootstrap files should always be fetched from hydra and uploaded to `tarballs.nixos.org` to guarantee that all the binaries were built from the code committed into `botpkgs` repository.

-The uploads to `tarballs.botnix.org` are done by `@lovesegfault` today.
+The uploads to `tarballs.nixos.org` are done by `@lovesegfault` today.

-This document describes the procedure of updating bootstrap files in `nixpkgs`.
+This document describes the procedure of updating bootstrap files in `botpkgs`.

 ## How to request the bootstrap seed update